Pain and How it Occurs

 b) inhibiting depolarization and repolarization of the neuronal membrane.
 Local anesthetics like lidocaine prevent the generation or conduction of an action potential by blocking the influx of sodium through voltage-gated sodium channels located along first and second order afferents.

 c) inhibiting the inflammatory response to trauma with hydrocortisone.
 Hydrocortisone is believed to stimulate the production of lipocortin-1, which inhibits the biosynthesis of prostaglandins and leukotrienes from arachidonic acid by inhibiting the cytosolic enzyme phospholipase A2.
-Lipocortin-1 is also believed to inhibit leukocytic inflammatory events including: epithelial adhesion, emigration, chemotaxis, phagocytosis.
+Lipocortin-1 is also believed to inhibit leukocytic inflammatory events including: epithelial adhesion, emigration, chemotaxis, phagocytosis.•

 d) stimulating the large fast Aβ fibers in the area of injury can induce interneurons in the dorsal horn to release GABA and glycine which inhibit the release of glutamate from the primary afferent terminal, thereby preventing depolarization of the second order neuron.
+Mechanical stimulation and transcutaneous electrical nerve stimulation (TENS) is believed to reduce the perception of pain by activating fast Aβ fibers- Central modulation of nociception involves multiple sites and mechanisms:

 a) Exogenous opioids like hydromorphone, morphine and oxycodone produce analgesia by mimicking endogenous endorphins.
 Opioids are able to activate the endorphin receptors: Mu, Kappa and Delta.
 Mu receptors are responsible for most of the analgesic effect of opioids and are present on neurons in the spinal cord, brainstem and midbrain.
 When activated Mu receptors depress the excitability of neurons.